msg-CareerPaths/spring-training/chapters/800-testing.md

 > - CSV serialization and de-serialization,
 > - Location strategies.
 >
-> Create a `test` Spring profile which uses an in-memory H2 database instance.
+> Create a `test` Spring profile which uses a special TestContainer for running the integration tests.
+This container will create the database schema at each test run (this simulates the in-memory database).
 >
-> Implement integration tests which use this profile and thus use the in-memory database for the following functionalities:
+> Implement integration tests which use this profile and thus use the TestContainer for the following functionalities:
 >
 > - Create a new order successfully,
 > - Fail to create a new order due to missing stock.